This page includes a general description of the product, please consult the schedule and version pages for information specific to each release.

 FCCS summarizes and classifies wildland fuel characteristics and can also be used to predict surface fire behavior, crown fire potential and available fuel for estimating consumption, fire effects, and emissions.

-The fundamental component of the FCCS, the fuel bed, is the mapping unit in the the FCCS layer.
-The FCCS data from the LF Data Distribution Site (DDS) comes with attributes summarized from the FCCS calculator for each fuel bed.
-Each map pixel is represented by the fuel bed with Fuel Bed ID, name, and with fuel loading information in tons per acre for use in fire behavior and fire effects estimations.
+The fundamental component of the FCCS, the fuelbed, is the mapping unit in the FCCS.
+The LF FCCS is delivered with attributes summarized from the FCCS calculator for each fuelbed, including name and fuel loading information in tons per acre.
+This information can be used for fire behavior and fire effects estimations.

 Consume Input Tables are formatted for use in the Consume 4.2 calculator embedded in the FFT software.
 Fuel loading units are in tons per acre and can be used in the command line version of Consume.
-Users can join this file to the FCCS layer in ArcGIS to display the map with Consume inputs or view fuel bed numbers in the FCCS layer for the area of interest and then look up the Consume inputs from the table.
+This table can be used in conjunction with the FCCS in a mapping program.

 First Order Fire Effects Model (FOFEM) Input Tables provide fuel loading values summarized for use in the general FOFEM calculator.
 The file is not formatted for use in the FOFEM batch feature in the program.
 Fuel loading units are tons per acre and with additional fuel moisture and site descriptors this file can be adapted to work in the FOFEM batch function.
-Users can join this file to the FCCS layer in ArcGIS to display the map with FOFEM inputs or view fuel bed numbers in the FCCS layer for the area of interest then look up the FOFEM inputs from the table.
+This table can be used in conjunction with the FCCS in a mapping program.